vdandenault/CS-433/project1/README.md

 ```

 ## Instructions to run:
-To produce the predictions of our best submission (accuracy = 0.823, F1 score = 0.728) on AIcrowd, run the following command:
+To produce the predictions of our best submission (accuracy = 0.823, F1 score = 0.728) on AIcrowd, download the train and test data from the ML course and store it in a folder Data and then make an empty folder Result in the project directory.
+Then run the following command:
 ```markdown
 python3 run.py
 ```